amplitude/amplitude-docs/content/collections/experiment-results/en/experiment-results-use-formula-metrics.md

 **Syntax**: PROPSUM(event)

-* **Event:** Refers to the event you are interested in.
-This must be a letter that corresponds to an event in the Events Module.
+* **Event:** Refers to the event you're interested in.
+This must be a letter corresponding to an event in the Events Module.

-This function will only work if you are grouping by a numerical property on the event.
-If grouping by multiple properties, the formula will perform the calculation with the first group-by clause.
+This function only works when grouping by a numerical property on the event.
+If grouping by multiple properties, the formula runs the calculation with the first group-by clause.

-Returns the sum of the property values you are grouping the specified event by.
+Returns the sum of the property values you're grouping the specified event by.

 **PROPAVG:**

 **Syntax**: PROPAVG(event)

-* **Event:** Refers to the event you are interested in.
-This must be a letter that corresponds to an event in the Events Module.
+* **Event:** Refers to the event you're interested in.
+This must be a letter corresponding to an event in the Events Module.

-This function will only work if you are grouping by a numerical property on the event.
-If grouping by multiple properties, the formula will perform the calculation with the first group-by clause.
+This function only works when grouping by a numerical property on the event.
+If grouping by multiple properties, the formula runs the calculation with the first group-by clause.

-Returns the average of the property values you are grouping by.
+Returns the average of the property values you're grouping by.
 This function is equivalent to `PROPSUM(event)/TOTALS(event)`.
 [Learn more about how Amplitude calculates PROPAVG and PROPSUM in this article](/docs/experiment/under-the-hood/experiment-analysis-chart-calculation)

 ### PROPMAX

 **Syntax**: PROPMAX(event)

-* **Event:** returns the maximum value of the property you are grouping the specified event by.
+* **Event:** Returns the maximum value of the property you're grouping the specified event by.
 The property must be numeric.
-If grouping by multiple properties, the calculation will be performed using the first group-by clause.
+If grouping by multiple properties, the calculation uses the first group-by clause.

 ### PROPMIN

 **Syntax**: PROPMIN(event)

-* **Event:** returns the minimum value of the property you are grouping the specified event by.
+* **Event:** Returns the minimum value of the property you're grouping the specified event by.
 The property must be numeric.
-If grouping by multiple properties, the calculation will be performed using the first group-by clause.
+If grouping by multiple properties, the calculation uses the first group-by clause.

 **CONVERSIONRATE (closed beta):**